-No need to cook the lasagna noodles before putting them in the slow cooker for this creamy Slow Cooker Chicken Spinach Lasagna recipe!
+No need to cook the lasagna noodles before putting them in the Crock Pot for this creamy Slow Cooker Chicken Spinach Lasagna recipe!
 Just layer the uncooked noodles straight from the box with the other ingredients for an easy one dish weeknight meal.

 There's enough liquid in the thinned out soup mixture for the uncooked noodles to soak it up.
 The spinach mixture becomes thinner as it heats up, too.
 The low and slow cooking method allows plenty of time for the noodles to soften, then "bake" like a traditional lasagna.
 It's kitchen magic!

 What's the shortcut?

 - Using rotisserie chicken or leftover chopped cooked chicken